Audit a Course - What does it mean?

 You may want to audit a course for interest, self-enrichment or academic exploration.

-Only undergraduate courses can be audited; however, they cannot have any form of lab or practicum components.
+Only undergraduate courses can be audited; however, they cannot have a lab, tutorial or practicum component.

 How Do I Audit A Course?